How to sell a home in 2023

-Take a look at our 5 tips for writing a listing that sells!
-And don’t hesitate to call on DuProprio’s real estate coaches to get their advice and recommendations tailored to you to make your listing as appealing as possible.
+Take a look at our 5 tips for writing a listing that sells.
+And don’t hesitate to call on DuProprio’s real estate coaches to get their advice and recommendations on how you can make your listing as appealing as possible.

 Once your listing is online, share it on social media.
-Your family and friends are a great network because they care about your success.
+Your family and friends are a great network because they want you to succeed.
 They’ll be happy to help you spread your listing widely.
 By reaching a wide array of potential buyers in your city or region who are linked to your friends and family, you’ll increase your chances of selling quickly.

-If you’ve followed the recipe so far, with a good price, an appealing product and DuProprio exposure, you are likely to get a lot of calls from prospects.
-It’s in your best interest to pre-qualify these potential buyers before inviting them to visit your property.
+If you’ve followed these steps so far, with a good price, an appealing product and the visibility DuProprio provides, you are likely to generate more interest than other people.
+So, it’s in your best interest to prequalify these potential buyers before inviting them to visit your property.

-There are different ways of determining how serious a buyer is.
-Remember that you are completely entitled to ask them questions by phone or email, notably about the occupation date they are looking for.
+There are different ways of determining how serious a potential buyer is.
+Remember that you are entitled to ask them questions over the phone or by email, notably about the occupation date they are looking for.
 You can also require a mortgage prequalification.
 Your goal is to filter out those buyers who are not qualified or just not ready to buy.

 Good preparation is key

 Now comes the time to make appointments with people interested in your home.
 You are likely to encounter three types of visitors: looky-loos, shoppers and those who are already sold.
-Regardless of personality, there are several tricks to help buyers fall in love with your home and create a perfect ambiance for the showing.
+Regardless of their personality, there are several tricks to help buyers fall in love with the place and create the perfect ambiance for visitors .

 It’s also possible that a potential buyer will be represented by a broker.
-To stand by your decision to sell by yourself, be sure to adopt a firm stance, ask questions about the brokerage contract signed with the client and then revise the offer to purchase if need be.
+Be sure to adopt a firm stance, ask questions about the purchase brokerage contract they signed with their client and then change the offer to purchase if need be.

 The moment of truth!

 Take a deep breath and open the door to your visitors.
 Have confidence in yourself.
-You really are the person best suited to sell your property.
+You really are the person best qualified to sell your property.

 A little follow-up never hurts

-If you kept your visitors’ contact information, follow up with them.
-“I recommend doing this within 48 hours of the visit,” stated Martin Desfossés, real estate coach at DuProprio.
+If you kept your visitors’ contact information, follow up with the potential buyers.
+DuProprio’s real estate coaches recommend doing this within 48 hours of the visit and to offer a second tour to those who want one.